 The tax year follows the calendar year.

-The annual CIT return for Group A and B must be submitted by the last business day of May and April, respectively, following the year to which the income relates.
+The annual CIT return for companies under general and simplified regime must be submitted by the last business day of May and April, respectively, following the year to which the income relates.

 Payment of tax

-Taxpayers from Groups A and B that record sales (granting of services subject to WHT are excluded) are required to make advance CIT payments by the end of August and July, respectively.
+Taxpayers under the general regime that record sales and services excluded from WHT are required to make advance CIT payments by the end of August.

-This tax is calculated by applying the rate of 2% on the total amount of sales recorded by the taxpayers in the first half of the tax year.
+This tax is calculated by applying the rate of 2% to the total amount of sales and services excluded from the application of CIT WHT recorded by the taxpayers in the first half of the tax year.
 Advance payments may be offset against final CIT assessed.

 The taxpayers may assess the 2% provisional payments of CIT due on sales based on the actual amounts received (rather than the turnover), but, in such cases, they are required to deliver the bank statements to the tax authorities.